2025-26 Application Process

 3. Offers

-Accepted candidates from the Applicant Workshop will be notified by July 15, 2024.
+Candidates who attend the Applicant Workshop will be notified of an offer by July 16, 2025.

 If you have any questions about the process, please review our FAQ section, attend our Information Session, or email mdominguez@sjpla.org.